PSP-Archive/CDogs/readme.txt

+2008/01/15 - cdogsPSP v0.1.3.80
+- Requires 3.x M33 and is compatible with 3.80 M33.
+No other changes.

-cdogsPSP v0.1 - 2007/08/19
+2007/08/19 - cdogsPSP v0.1 - first release
 --------------------------
 This is a port of the classic cdogs (cyberdogs 2) to Sony PSP.
-It's a top-view gauntlet style shooter.
-You can customize your character and select from a variety of weapons.
-You walk around shooting guards and collecting things.
+It's a gauntlet style shooter.
+You walk around shooting enemies and collecting items for missions.

+At the moment it only runs at around 13 FPS.
+This is mainly because it's scaling 320x240 to 640x480 and then SDL is scaling it to 480x272.
+I tried running with the scaling disabled but the display just gets messed up (probably a bug/missing feature in PSP SDL).
+The sound is really quiet and settings aren't saved.

 Original Code Copyright Ronny Wester 1995
 Game Data Copyright Ronny Wester 1995